syncfusion-content/xamarin.android-docs/xamarin-android/SfCheckBox/Visual-Customization.md

 ![CheckBox TextAppearance](Images/CaptionAppearance.png)

-This demo can be downloaded from this [link](http://files2.syncfusion.com/Xamarin.Android/Samples/CheckBox_VisualCustomization.zip).
+The demo can be downloaded from this [link](http://files2.syncfusion.com/Xamarin.Android/Samples/CheckBox_VisualCustomization.zip).